ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 :::note Combining multiple exceptional post-conditions

-When multiple exceptional post-conditions exist, they are hold independently of each other, meaning that the raised exception is matched against each `raises`'s case list, and each matching post-condition must hold in conjunction.
+When multiple exceptional post-conditions exist, they hold independently of each other, meaning that the raised exception is matched against each `raises`'s case list, and each matching post-condition must hold in conjunction.
 For instance, the contract: